-The test might find a genetic change that is affecting how well your child's immune system works which may have caused them to have COVID-19 more severely than usual.
-This will help their doctors to understand their condition better and may also be helpful for future care.
+The test might find a genetic change that is affecting how well your immune system works which may have caused you to have COVID-19 more severely than usual.
+This will help your doctors to understand your condition better and may also be helpful for future care.

 In many cases, the results of the test will be normal as far as we can tell.
-This does not necessarily mean there is no genetic cause, but there could be many other reasons why your child has severe COVID-19 which are not genetic.
+This does not necessarily mean there is no genetic cause, but there could be many other reasons why you have severe COVID-19 which are not genetic.

 A third possibility is that the significance of the results is uncertain.
 As the test produces a lot of information and is relatively new, the results are sometimes difficult to interpret.
-This might leave you with some uncertainty over what the results mean for your child and you as a family.
+This might leave you with some uncertainty over what the results mean for you and your family.
 As our knowledge of the causes of genetic conditions improves, we expect to be able to understand the information better.
-You can tell us if you would like to be contacted in the future should any new information be found that might be relevant to your family.
+You can tell us if you would like to be contacted in the future should any new information be found that might be relevant to you.

-If your parents are also tested, results may reveal unexpected findings such as non-paternity or non-maternity.
+Where one or both of your parents are also tested, results may reveal unexpected findings such as non-paternity or non-maternity.
 There is also a small chance that information about the risk of developing diseases in later life such as cancer and heart disease may be revealed.
 You can talk to your doctor or genetics specialist about unexpected findings before you have the test if you want more information.